WebAssembly/spec/document/core/exec/types.rst

 It is an invariant of the semantics that all types occurring during execution are :ref:`closed <type-closed>`.

 .. note::
-   Runtime type checks generally involve types from multiple modules or types not defined by a module at all, such that module-local :ref:`type indices <syntax-typeidx>` are not meaningful.
+   Runtime type checks generally involve types from multiple modules or types not defined by a module at all, such that any module-local :ref:`type indices <syntax-typeidx>` occurring inside them would not geenrally be meaningful.